 Pregnant women are subject to hormonal changes that affect the whole body system.
 With that said, it is a risk for unborn babies to have their mothers experience periodontitis or recession of gums during pregnancy.
 Many expecting women should be responsible for visiting their board-certified pediatric dentists or OB-gynecologists regularly.

 Dental hygiene is excellent maintenance to prevent the spread of bacteria and germs in the oral cavity.
 However, aggressive brushing of gums can make them recede and damage your teeth and gums further.
 Gum flossing can also become a hazard as continuous bleeding can make your gums swollen and inflamed as well.
+Check out this review of the Philips Sonicare Diamondclean 9700 if you’re interested in buying a good quality electric toothbrush.

 Side Effects Of Gum Diseases